 In 1672 he obtained the grant of a seigneury three leagues long and one deep on each side of the river, near the fort.
 This seigneury received his name.
 (It gave birth to the present-day village of Chambly.)
 Several of his soldiers settled near him.
 Buade de Frontenac named him commandant of the south side of the river, from Rivière du Loup to Montreal.
 On 5 May 1673 he was appointed governor of Acadia, to replace Andigné de Grandfontaine.
 In the autumn he went to Pentagouet from Quebec, on a small ship, the Saint-Jean.

 He was not long in command there, for the very next summer he was attacked by a party of Dutch pirates commanded by Aernoutsz and Rhoades.
 His little garrison of 30 men was not able to withstand the assault and surrendered after a short combat.
-Chambly was taken prisoner and carried off to Boston with his ensign, Jean-Vincent d’Abbadie* de Saint-Castin, and Pierre Joybert de Soulanges, who had been captured at Jemseg.
-Saint-Castin succeeded in escaping and carried the news to Quebec.
+Chambly was taken prisoner and carried off to Boston with Pierre Joybert de Soulanges, who had been captured at Jemseg.
+His ensign, Jean-Vincent d’Abbadie* de Saint-Castin, carried the news to Quebec.
 Frontenac paid the ransom, but Chambly could not be freed until the following year.
 Having returned to France, on 20 May 1676 he received command of Acadia once more.
 He had formed some ambitious projects which interested Colbert, who promised him 4,000 livres to pay for the passage of 30 soldiers and 100 settlers.
-Chambly does not however appear to have returned to Canada, since he had already been appointed military commander in the West Indies on 3 Sept.
+Chambly does not, however, appear to have returned to Canada, since he had already been appointed military commander in the West Indies on 3 Sept.
 1677.
-Having been named governor of Grenada 24 April 1679, he bequeathed his seigneury of Chambly to his fiancée Marie-Françoise de Thavenet, one of whose sisters, Marguerite*, had married Joseph-François Hertel* de la Fresnière.
+Having been named governor of Grenada on 24 April 1679, he bequeathed his seigneury of Chambly to his fiancée Marie-Françoise de Thavenet, one of whose sisters, Marguerite*, had married Joseph-François Hertel de La Fresnière*.
 It was in this way that the seigneury of Chambly passed into the hands of the Hertel family.
 After being appointed governor of Martinique the following year, Chambly died there in 1687.